misshie/bio-virtuoso/readme.md

 ## virtuoso-goloso
 #### Purpose
-Docker containers for easy deploying the Virtuoso database engine with preloaded multiple RDF biodatabases.
+Docker containers for easy deployment of the Virtuoso database engine with preloaded multiple biodatabases expressed by RDF.

 The virtuoso-gloso container runs a instance of Virtuoso.
 Sinatra receives Turtle, RDF/XML, or OWL files via the HTTP POST method and put them into Virtuoso speedy using the isql command.